kevhen/CryptoCrawler/README.md

 - Based on jupyter/scipy-notebook Docker Image
 - We will probably use the [Cryptocompare](https://www.cryptocompare.com/api)-API to retrieve the current and historic prices of the currencies.
-- We will probably use the [Cryptocompare](https://www.cryptocompare.com/api)-API to retrieve the current and historic prices of the currencies.

 ## Microservice 4: Jupyter Notebook